Terrax: Publication history

-The character first appears in Fantastic Four #211 (Oct.
-1979) and was created by Marv Wolfman and John Byrne.
+Terrax the Tamer was created by writer Marv Wolfman and artist John Byrne, first appearing in Fantastic Four #211 (Oct.
+1979).
+The character was introduced as a new Herald of Galactus, replacing the Silver Surfer in that role within the Fantastic Four series.

+Wolfman and Byrne developed Terrax as a deliberately more brutal and self-serving herald compared to his predecessors, driven by ambition and fear rather than loyalty.
+His early appearances were in Fantastic Four issues #210–213 (1979), before returning prominently in issues #242–243 (May–June 1982), when John Byrne, now as writer-artist on the series, had Galactus strip Terrax of his powers after he threatened Earth.

+Following his initial storyline, Terrax appeared in a number of other titles, including Dazzler, The New Warriors, and the Annihilation crossover event (2006–2007).
+The character has been featured in entries of the Official Handbook of the Marvel Universe, reflecting his importance as a recurring cosmic villain in the Marvel Universe.

 Fictional character biography

-The Birth of a Herald
+Origin

-The character first appears as a Birjan named Tyros, the ruler of the city-state of Lanlak on the planetoid Birj.
-The cosmic entity Galactus selects Tyros as his next Herald, but first wishes for the superhero team the Fantastic Four to humble him.
-In return the cosmic entity agrees to travel to Earth to aid the heroes against a new threat, the villain Sphinx.
+Terrax was originally a Birjan named Tyros, the ruler of the city-state of Lanlak on the planetoid Birj.
+The cosmic entity Galactus selects Tyros as his next Herald, but first wishes for the Fantastic Four to humble him.
+In return, Galactus agrees to travel to Earth to aid the heroes against a new threat, the villain Sphinx.
 Tyros is defeated and brought before Galactus, who transforms him into Terrax.
 This gives him enhanced control over the earth and the ability to survive in space, as well as a Cosmic Axe capable of generating waves of cosmic force.
 Terrax travels with Galactus to Earth and, while his new master battles the Sphinx, attacks the Fantastic Four—still resenting the heroes for their role in his transformation.
 Terrax, however, is tricked and defeated by the Human Torch, and leaves with a victorious Galactus.